Your SaaS is sunsetting.

 Check the new tool's financial health

 You're migrating because your current tool is sunsetting.
-Don't migrate to something that get sunsetted next year.
+Don't migrate to something that gets sunsetted next year.
 Check: Is the company funded?
 Growing?
 Profitable?
 Has it been acquired recently (a common precursor to sunsetting)?
 Crunchbase, G2 reviews, and the company's own blog are good signals.

 7. Build a realistic timeline